High-Risk Merchant Account Providers – Specialize in Approvals

 - Escort services

-- Tobacco, alcohol and electronic cigarettes
+- High-risk tobacco merchant processing and alcohol and electronic cigarettes

 - Payday loans and debt collection agencies